tytydraco/yessleep/out/Arctica_2.md

 I wiped my mouth, "Why did they.
 What happened."

 By now Chloe had helped Dave pull Patrice out of the tent.
-There was a gash in her stomach but it wasn't serious, at least not as the bubble forming on the side of her head.
+There was a gash in her stomach but it wasn't serious, at least not compared to the thing forming on the side of her head.
 It bubbled, likely filled with blood.
 A hematoma, some part of me remembered.

 "Let's get her into the crawler," Chloe said.
-She looked at me, "We have to call McMurdo."
+Then she turned to look at me, "We have to call McMurdo."

 I nodded, "Yeah.
 Yeah, I'll get on that."
 I rushed to the Crawler and got my hands on the radio.